 At many of the clubs in this chart, the group VIPs are not only not private, they are also too brightly lit.
-For a club where the group VIP is pleasantly dark, choose Sapphire, Rhino, Treasures or Cheetahs, all high-mileage topless clubs.
-At Club Paradise the VIP is dark because it’s a railed-off, elevated open area at the side of the main showroom, which is dark.
-Club Paradise is a low-mileage club.
+For a club where the group VIP is pleasantly dark, choose Sapphire (club review / club website), Rhino, Treasures or Cheetahs, all high-mileage topless clubs.
+At Centerfolds the VIP is dark because it’s a railed-off, elevated open area at the side of the main showroom, which is dark.
+Centerfolds is a low-mileage club.

 Best Value on the 10- to 15-Minute VIP Room Dances